diptanealroy/git-real/README.txt

 droy agrees with suroy that the cake is a lie

-droy making changes to README - this will require merge during rebase
+droy making changes to README - this will require merge during rebase. suroy making changes which will result in merge conflict during rebase exercise